paquettm/420-302-VA_A24/LABS/LAB4B_Python_and MQTT.md

 source myenv/bin/activate
 ```

+To exit the virtual environment, you can run the `deactivate` command, but we won't be needing to do this right now.

 Now that we are in the virtual environment, we may install the wanted library using `pip3`, as follows:
 ```bash
 pip3 install paho-mqtt